-- a history of blood clots in the leg or lungs - some health problems such as certain types of migraines, heart disease and severe liver conditions - talk to your doctor about any medical conditions you may have progestogen-only pill (POP or minipill)
+- a history of blood clots in the leg or lungs - some health problems such as certain types of migraines, heart disease and severe liver conditions - talk to your doctor about any medical conditions you may have.

 The Pill is available with a prescription from a doctor or Family Planning NSW clinic.